hara-y-u/Warp/README.md

         ;; (require 'warp)
         (require 'warp-reload)
         (global-set-key (kbd "C-c C-w C-r") 'warp-reload)
-        (global-set-key (kbd "C-c C-w C-c") 'warp-reload-change-url)

 #### Usage

-Exec `M-x warp-reload` or `C-c C-w C-r` and input url you want to load on prompt.
+Exec `M-x warp-reload` or `C-c C-w C-r` and input url you want to reload on prompt.
-If you want to change url to load, exec `M-x warp-reload-change-url` or `C-c C-w C-c`.
+When you want to change url for reloading, exec `M-x warp-reload-change-url` or `C-c C-w C-c`.